dart-technologies/context-city-codex/FEATURE_SOCIAL_FEEDS.md

 ### 1.6 Hackathon MVP Scenario: World Cup Final NYC
 For the GPT-5 hackathon, the MVP focuses on Spain vs. France fans arriving in New York.
 Dartagnan the Doodle greets travelers as the on-screen concierge while the Codex assembles:
-* Multi-language highlight reels (Spanish and French) for key POIs such as Mercado Little Spain, the [Liberty State Park Fan Festival](https://www.prnewswire.com/news-releases/one-year-to-go-liberty-state-park-named-official-site-of-fifa-fan-festival-nynj-302479180.html), Felix in SoHo, and MetLife Stadium.
+* Multi-language highlight reels (Spanish, French, English) for key POIs such as Mercado Little Spain, the [Liberty State Park Fan Festival](https://www.prnewswire.com/news-releases/one-year-to-go-liberty-state-park-named-official-site-of-fifa-fan-festival-nynj-302479180.html), Felix in SoHo, and MetLife Stadium, including localized narration generated via GPT-5 TTS or manual voice packs.
 * Real-time transit and crowd signals that adapt itineraries on the fly.
-* Booking-ready CTAs that transition effortlessly from previewing a venue to reserving, navigating, and celebrating post-match.
+* Booking-ready CTAs and a concierge route card that transition effortlessly from previewing a venue to reserving, navigating, and celebrating post-match.

 ## 2. Technical Specification